-- · Using the remote control

-- Press D. ZOOM +/- to display the Zoom bar.

-Press D. ZOOM + to magnify the center of the

-picture.
-Press the key repeatedly until the

-picture size is suitable for your need.

-- Use the directional arrows (▲, ▼, ◄, ►) on the projector or remote control to navigate the picture.

-- To restore the picture to its original size, press AUTO.
+- Using the remote control - 1.
+Press D. ZOOM +/- to display the Zoom bar. - 2.
+Press D. ZOOM + to magnify the center of the picture.
+Press the key repeatedly until the picture size is suitable for your need. - 3.
+Use the directional arrows (▲, ▼, ◀, ►) on the projector or remote control to navigate the picture. - 4.
+To restore the picture to its original size, press AUTO.
 You can also press D. ZOOM -.
-When the key is pressed again, the picture is further reduced until it is restored to the original size.

-- Using the OSD menu

-- Press MENU/EXIT and then press ◀ / ▶ until the DISPLAY menu is highlighted.

-- 2. Press ▼ to highlight Digital Zoom and press Mode/enter.
-The Zoom bar displays.
+When the key is pressed again, the picture is further reduced until it is restored to the original size. - Using the OSD menu - 1.
+Press MENU/EXIT and then press ◀ / ► until the DISPLAY menu is highlighted. - 2.
+Press ▼ to highlight Digital Zoom and press ENTER.
+The Zoom bar displays. - 3.
+Repeat steps 2-4 in the section of "Using the remote control" above.
+Or if you are using the projector control panel, continue to the following steps. - Press ▲ on the projector repeatedly to magnify the picture to a desired size. - 5.
+To navigate the picture, press ENTER to switch to the paning mode and press the directional arrows (▲, ▼, ◀, ►) to navigate the picture. - 6.
+To reduce size of the picture, press ENTER to switch back to the zoom in/out function, and press AUTO to restore the picture to its original size.
+You can also press ▼ repeatedly until it is restored to the original size.